Strepto/hello-three/README.md

 //renderer.render(scene, camera);
 ```

 Save and see the cube rotate in your browser!
+Try tweaking the rotation, maybe add rotateZ?!

 ### Step 7: Exercise